readthedocs/blog/ads-and-adblocking.rst

 willing to accept ads that benefit their community of software developers.

 We are launching a **new initiative** to
-`accept advertising that benefits open source software`_.
+`allow advertising that benefits open source software`_.
 We encourage you to subscribe to the this list and support open source.
 If you run an open source project affected by ad blockers, we would love to help you too.

-.. _accept advertising that benefits open source software: https://ads-for-open-source.readthedocs.io
+.. _allow advertising that benefits open source software: https://ads-for-open-source.readthedocs.io

 .. admonition:: Advertisers